Visit the institution website for COVID‑19 updates

 Months of entry

-This is a new and unique two-year long full time Master's programme which encourages students to think independent and critically about city and regional planning problems both domestically and internationally.
+This two-year long full time Master's programme encourages students to think independently and critically about city and regional planning problems both domestically and internationally.
 It specifically emphasizes the importance of both a spatial and comparative perspective to planning.